 Generally, every person who operates a motor vehicle on a Kentucky highway must possess and be able to display a valid driver's license.

-License not in possession.
-A driver who maintains a license but did not have it in his or her immediate possession can be convicted of a misdemeanor, which carries fines up to $250 and a maximum of 90 days in jail.
-However, the driver can normally get the charge dismissed by showing the court that he or she had a license that was valid at the time of the citation.
+A driver who has a license but doesn't have it in his or her immediate possession can be cited for a misdemeanor.
+A conviction carries fines up to $250 and a maximum of 90 days in jail.
+However, the driver can normally get the charge dismissed by showing the court he or she had a license that was valid at the time of the citation.

 A person who operates a vehicle while on a suspended or revoked license will be subject to jail time, fines, and an extended driver's license suspension.

-These penalties are greatly increased if the driver was intoxicated while driving while suspended.
+These penalties are greatly increased if the driver is intoxicated while driving on a suspended license.